---privilegepassword-prompt text

-For UNIX-like devices on which login should be attempted using elevated privileges, specify the exact prompt for which FlexNet Beacon should wait before issuing the value of the -privilege-password parameter.

-Tip: The sudo tool typically issues a prompt similar to this:

-[sudo] password for userName:

-You could enter this entire value, since you know the User name for this login, in the privilege-password-prompt parameter; but (assuming that this credential is reused across multiple servers) this approach is at risk because of variations across different versions of UNIX-like operating systems.
-A risk-free alternative is to use the following special settings:

-1. Supply the elevation command with an option to declare a specialized password:
+Options Notes privilege- password-prompt text For UNIX-like devices on which login should be attempted using elevated privileges, specify the exact prompt for which FlexNet Beacon should wait before issuing the value of the privilege-password parameter.
+Tip: The sudo tool typically issues a prompt similar to this: [sudo] password for userName: You could enter this entire value, since you know the User name for this login, in the privilege-password-prompt parameter; but (assuming that this credential is reused across multiple servers) this approach is at risk because of variations across different versions of UNIX-like operating systems.
+A risk-free alternative is to use the following special settings: 1.
+Supply the elevation command with an option to declare a specialized password: privilege-prefix "sudo -p flxpwd:" The -p option instructs sudo to issue the specified prompt (for a password) when it is invoked by the FlexNet Beacon engine.
+2. for this parameter, enter privilege-password-prompt "flxpwd:" (or exactly the prompt value you specified in the field described above).
+3. Be sure to also specify theprivilege-password password parameter.

-'''

---privilege-prefix "sudo -p flxpwd:"

-'''

-The -p option instructs sudo to issue the specified prompt (for a password) when it is invoked by the FlexNet Beacon engine.

-2. for this parameter, enter

-'''

---privilege-password-prompt "flxpwd:"

-'''

-(or exactly the prompt value you specified in the field described above).

-3. Be sure to also specify the --privilege-password password parameter.

 When invoked by the FlexNet Beacon engine, sudo now issues a known prompt, which in turn is recognized by the FlexNet Beacon engine, and inventory collection can proceed.

-This --privilege-password-prompt option is only used:

-- With the --add parameter

-- For the SSHPassword or SSHKeyPair types of credential

-- When the vault is not CyberArk.

-prefix

---privilege-prefix For UNIX-like devices on which login should be attempted using elevated privileges, specify the valid privilege elevation command (such as sudo or priv) here.
+Thisprivilege-password-prompt option is only used: With theadd parameter For the SSHPassword or SSHKeyPair types of credential • When the vault is not CyberArk. privilege-prefix prefix For UNIX-like devices on which login should be attempted using elevated privileges, specify the valid privilege elevation command (such as sudo or priv) here.
 This option is ignored if the credential matches any Windows devices.

-- With the --add parameter

-- For the SSHPassword or SSHKeyPair types of credential

-- When the vault is not CyberArk.
+This option is only used: With theadd parameter For the SSHPassword or SSHKeyPair types of credential • When the vault is not CyberArk.